-Whether your company has anti-discrimination and anti-harassment human resource policies policy in place
+Whether your company has anti-discrimination and anti-harassment human resource policies in place

 Whether your company has had any EEOC complaints or lawsuits filed against it in the past

-Employment Practices Lliability Insurance will easily pay for itself if you are sued even once.
+Employment practices liability insurance will easily pay for itself if you are sued even once.
 The best way to find out what EPLI will cost your company is to get quotes from a variety of insurers.
-Contact an independent agent in the Trusted Choice® network who will work to find comprehensive coverage for your business.
+Contact an independent insurance agent.
+These agents will work to find comprehensive coverage for your business.

 Why Your Business May Not Be Covered

-Don’t be fooled, unless you have an EPLI policy, your business is not covered against employee lawsuits.
-According to an industry study, 6 out of 10 non-buyers of EPLI coverage mistakenly think they are protected under other polices.
+Don’t be fooled.
+Unless you have an EPLI policy, your business is not covered against employee lawsuits.
+According to an industry study, 6 out of 10 non-buyers of EPLI coverage mistakenly think they are protected under other policies.

 Employment practices liability insurance provides compensation for losses caused by employee lawsuits.
 All court costs and legal fees are included in coverage.
 EPLI insurance protects your business from the following and more: